 PURPOSE: To participate in bicycle and pedestrian planning in the region and provide technical assistance to and coordination with agency partners.
-Collaborate with stakeholders on regional, subregional and transportation corridor studies, as needed, to move forward Council goals, objectives and planned outcomes.
+Collaborate with stakeholders on regional, sub-regional and transportation corridor studies, as needed, to move forward Council goals, objectives and planned outcomes.

-- Coordinate with and provide technical assistance to state and local agencies on bicycle/pedestrian planning issues, studies, and initiatives. - Oversee the planning and implementation of the Regional Bicycle Transportation Network (RBTN), including: - Reviewing and processing requests for changes and additions and following-up with transportation agencies as needed. - Initiating a consultant-led study to develop guidelines for the implementation on a range of bicycle facility treatments on Regional Bicycle Transportation Network alignments, and a set of criteria for the spacing and placement of RBTN corridors/alignments across varying community types (e.g., urban core, urban, suburban, rural). - Participate on and coordinate with key bicycle and pedestrian planning committees, as appropriate; these have included standing and ad-hoc committees such as: - MnDOT Bicycle and Pedestrian Data Task Force - Minneapolis Pedestrian Advisory Committee - o Minneapolis Bicycle Advisory Committee - Provide technical assistance on Regional Solicitation scoring committees for bicycle and pedestrian project grant applications. - Coordinate with Council Regional Parks staff in identifying and implementing the methods and means to improve collaboration with local agencies in planning regional bikeways and trails. - Coordinate with local agencies to formalize the process for semi-annual updates to the Regional Bicycle System Inventory update; work to establish common regional system attributes to enhance bicycle planning and collaboration at all levels. - Participate on study advisory committees and panels (e.g., Technical Advisory Panel for MnDOT research project on pedestrian crossings). - Develop a scope of work and initiate a consultant-led study to analyze regional pedestrian safety and crashes in the metro area.
+- Coordinate with and provide technical assistance to state and local agencies on bicycle/pedestrian planning issues, studies, and initiatives. - Oversee the planning and implementation of the Regional Bicycle Transportation Network (RBTN), including: - Reviewing and processing requests for changes and additions and following up with transportation agencies, as needed. - Develop guidelines to implement a range of bicycle facility treatments on RBTN alignments and create quantifiable criteria for assessing RBTN changes based on corridor spacing and placement preferences that vary across the region by Thrive 2040 community type (e.g., urban core, urban, suburban, rural). - Develop a formal process for local agencies and the Council to update RBTN corridors or alignments at interim points between TPP updates and the Regional Solicitation process. - Participate on and coordinate with key bicycle and pedestrian planning committees, as appropriate; these have included standing and ad-hoc committees such as: - o MnDOT Bicycle and Pedestrian Data Task Force - o Minneapolis Pedestrian Advisory Committee - Minneapolis Bicycle Advisory Committee - Provide technical assistance on Regional Solicitation scoring committees for bicycle and pedestrian project grant applications. - Coordinate with Council Regional Parks staff in identifying and implementing the methods and means to improve collaboration with local agencies in planning regional bikeways and trails. - Coordinate with local agencies directly and through Metro GIS to formalize a process for annually updating the Regional Bicycle System Inventory; work to establish common regional system attributes to facilitate bicycle planning and collaboration at all levels. - Participate on bicycle and pedestrian planning advisory committees and panels (e.g., Technical Advisory Panel for MnDOT research project on pedestrian crossings), when appropriate. - Develop a scope of work and initiate a consultant-led study to analyze regional pedestrian safety and crashes in the metro area.

-Products Completion Dates Regional Bicycle System Inventory update process 2020 Regional Bicycle Transportation Network (RBTN) planning/implementation Ongoing RBTN Facility Treatments & Spacing Consultant scope of work 2020 1st - 2nd Quarter RBTN Facility Treatments & Spacing Consultant Study 2020-2021 Bicycle and Pedestrian Data Development Ongoing Pedestrian Safety and Crash Consultant Study 2021
+Products Completion Dates Regional Bicycle System Inventory update process 2020 Regional Bicycle Transportation Network (RBTN) planning/implementation Ongoing RBTN Update Process Q2 2020

+Products Completion Dates RBTN Facility Treatments & Corridor Spacing Guidelines Work Scope Q1-Q2 2020 RBTN Facility Treatments & Corridor Spacing Guidelines Consultant Study 2020-2021 Bicycle and Pedestrian Data Development Ongoing Regional Pedestrian Safety Action Plan 2021

 - Coordination, review and advise on state and local bicycle and pedestrian plans and plan updates to ensure consistency with Council transportation policies, to incorporate regional studies into partner agency project development and/or funding processes, and to facilitate incorporation of regional planned networks and systems.
-Partner agency planning processes that have been reviewed and/or collaborated on with respect to Council transportation policies and regional studies/network plans have included: - o MnDOT Statewide Bicycle System Plan
+Partner agency planning processes that have been reviewed and/or collaborated on with respect to Council transportation policies and regional studies/network plans have included:

+- MnDOT Statewide Bicycle System Plan

 - MnDOT Metro District Bicycle Plan

-- Minnesota GO
+- o Minnesota GO

 - MnDOT Statewide Pedestrian Plan

-- Regional Trail Master Plans
+- o Regional Trail Master Plans

 - Collaborate and advise on bike and pedestrian transportation policies by sharing best practices and regional policy perspectives through the following groups and committees:

-- Bicycle-Pedestrian Peer Discussion Group
+- o Bicycle-Pedestrian Peer Discussion Group

 - o TAC/TAB

-- County Boards/Commissions and City Councils, as appropriate
+- o County Boards/Commissions and City Councils, as appropriate

-- Council's Land Use and Transportation Accessibility Advisory Committees
+- o Council's Land Use and Transportation Accessibility Advisory Committees